You can save your tables inside SuperWEB2. Once saved, the table definitions will be available again the next time you log in to SuperWEB2.

 - Your saved table displays.

-You can also access saved tables from the database catalogue.
-The catalogue is displayed when you log in to SuperWEB2, or whenever you click the Catalogue link in the top right corner:
+You can also access saved tables from the datasets tab.
+This is displayed when you log in to SuperWEB2, or whenever you click the Datasets link in the top left corner:

-To open your saved table from the catalogue, go to the Databases list and click the database it was created from, then go to the Tables list and double-click the table name.
+To open your saved table click the dataset it was created from, then go to the Tables list and double-click the table name.
 For example:

 Manage Saved Tables

-The My Tables tab includes options for renaming saved tables, creating new copies of saved tables, and deleting saved tables:
+The Saved Tables tab includes options for renaming saved tables, creating new copies of saved tables, and deleting saved tables:

 To rename a saved table (this option is available for private saved tables only):